 The kitchen was on a raised platform, under a rusty, corrugated roof.
 In the morning, I was handed a bowl of fish and yukka for the ride/push ahead.

-Again, the camera went down a treat with the children.
-With no glass or mirrows in the house, they took the opportunity to don a variety of guises, to general guffaws and amusement from the family.
+Again, my camera went down a treat with the children.
+With no mirrors in the house, they took the opportunity to don a variety of guises, to general guffaws and amusement from the family.

 All that's missing is the cell phone accessory.
 I heard this girl whispering words to her baby sister: So-ni Erik-son.
 Blac-be-ry.